cleaversolutions/hh/_posts/2015-11-28-do-collared-shirts-hit.markdown

 ---
 layout: post
-img: comparison800x500.jpg
+img: collaredshirt.jpg
 img-caption: A traditional clothes hanger next to a Higher Hangers prototype.
 Space-saving features of Higher Hangers allow many closets to double (or more) in capacity and allow for enhanced functionality.
-title: Do Shirt Collars Hit the Bar/Closet Rod?
+title: Yes, Higher Hangers Work With Collared Shirts
-description: |
+description: This is a common concern but here’s how & why it’s not an issue at all.
 ---

 This is the most common concern I’ve heard when people see Higher Hangers, so I wanted to explain how and why it’s nothing to be worried about.